Henilgajera/WhatsApp-Chat-Analyzer/README.md

 # WhatsApp-Chat-Analyzer
-A streamlit app to analyze your whatsapp chats\n
+A streamlit app to analyze your whatsapp chats